giawa/opengl4csharp/README.md

 ### OpenGL.Platform

 OpenGL.Platform is an optional class library that can be included in your projects.
-The class library helps to create and manager an SDL window and OpenGL context.
+The class library helps to create and manage an SDL window and OpenGL context.
 The class library also supports some helpful functionality such as input handling, vertical sync and more.

 ### [OpenGL.UI](https://github.com/giawa/gui4opengl4csharp)